Into Temptation (film): Critical response

 Into Temptation received generally positive reviews.
 Variety magazine writer Rob Nelson called it a well-photographed film of "occasionally irreverent wit", and that Coyle "strikes a near-perfect balance between humor and holiness".
 Nelson said the film "falters only in its hokey characterization" of the Chenoweth character.
 Colin Covert of the Star Tribune called it a "haunting, carefully crafted movie" with simple "matter-of-fact" direction, a "trim and efficient" screenplay, strong acting and solid characters.
 Covert said, "This is one of very few American films to deal with religious beliefs about faith and salvation with empathy and insight."
-OC Weekly writer Matt Coker said Into Temptation had a cohesive script which "strikes just the right cord of reverence for the Catholic faith".
+OC Weekly writer Matt Coker said Into Temptation had a cohesive script which "strikes just the right chord of reverence for the Catholic faith".
 He also praised the moments of comic relief with Sisto and Baumgartner, which he said complimented some of the film's heavier moments.
 L. Kent Wolgamott of the Lincoln Journal Star called Into Temptation a well-made film that "gets the mood right from start to finish".
 He complimented the performances and said although pornography and prostitution were familiar film topics, "the film's nuanced understanding of the priest and his conflicted role in trying to save Linda adds a new element to the old story."

 Bob Fischbach of the Omaha World-Herald called the cinematography sharp, the editing crisp, and the acting "uniformly good".
 He added, "Best of all, the writing is anchored in reality.
 Coyle lets his film show rather than tell, and lets viewers reach their own conclusions."
 Lavender magazine writer John Townsend said the film conveyed compassionate views of Christianity and complimented the cinematography.
 Townsend particularly praised Baumgartner's performance and described the scenes between Sisto and a young boy troubled by his homosexual feelings (John Skelley) as "exquisite".
 Chelsa Doyle, a writer with the website Blogcritics, called it "a touching and introspective film about faith, hope and choice".
 Doyle praised the film's quiet tone and the performances of Sisto and Chenoweth, but said it "occasionally gets a little sleepy in the middle", and that the subplot involving Father John's ex-girlfriend could have been cut altogether.
 Denver Post film critic Lisa Kennedy praised the performances of Sisto and Chenoweth, and complimented Coyle's understanding of the pastoral work of a parish priest.
 However, she added that the film "doesn't break ground as a story, even one about redemption".
 Andrea Gronvall of the Chicago Reader called it a "cheesy melodrama", and wrote, "Writer-director Patrick Coyle tackles such weighty issues as child abuse, alcoholism, hypocrisy, celibacy, and Catholic reforms, but the movie's spiritual agenda is belied by its voyeurism."

 Jeremy Sisto was awarded "Outstanding Achievement in Acting" from the 2009 Newport Beach Film Festival awards.